layer-3/docs/docs/legacy/about/offering.md

 ## A Solution for Everyone

-Cutting-edge state channel technology enables fast trading and reaching assets locked on isolated networks without directly bridging them.&#x20;
+Cutting-edge state channel technology enables fast trading and reaching assets locked on isolated networks without directly bridging them.

 ### **For Broker Startups**